futureson/Covidpageviews/README.md

 {% include summary.html %}

+> By placing the arrows on the different categories, you can get the detailed description[**Dsp**] of how we categorize the data.

 Which wiki pages to choose for analysis?
 In our story, we are concerned with three types of pages, which related to

 - Physical diseases and symptoms related to Covid, such as fever, pneumonia, etc.